slnader/slnader.github.io/index.md

 ## Publications

 ### Deep Learning to Map Concentrated Animal Feeding Operations
-with Daniel E. Ho, _Nature Sustainability_ (Forthcoming, 2019)
+with Daniel E. Ho, _Nature Sustainability_ (2019)

 We develop a convolutional neural network using high resolution satellite images that offers an effective, highly accurate, and lower cost approach to detecting CAFO locations.

 [see paper](https://www.nature.com/articles/s41893-019-0246-x) | [see code](https://github.com/slnader/cafo_public)

 ### Quality Review of Mass Adjudication: A Randomized Natural Experiment at the Board of Veterans Appeals, 2003-16
-with Daniel E. Ho, David Ames, and David Marcus, _Journal of Law, Economics, and Organization_ (Forthcoming, 2019)
+with Daniel E. Ho, David Ames, and David Marcus, _Journal of Law, Economics, and Organization_ (2019)

 Studying a natural experiment in which 5-10% of draft opinions by judges of the Board of Veterans Appeals (BVA) were randomly selected for "quality review" by a team of full-time staff attorneys, we show that quality review had no appreciable effects on appeals or remands.